 Purpose of a hero image

-A hero image is a storytelling device — a visual introduction or setup — that plays into the human tendency to automatically respond to images.
+A hero image is a storytelling device — a visual introduction or setup — that plays into the human tendency to respond automatically to images.
 It offers a first glimpse of a product, a setup for a story, context for a brand.
-The point is not to tell an entire story, but to intro it enticingly enough that people stop scrolling and click to learn more.
+The point is not to tell an entire story but to introduce it enticingly enough that people stop scrolling and click to learn more.

 Just about every kind, although not every single designer feels that they’re appropriate.
 It’s much harder to find a site that doesn’t use hero images, actually.

 - Online publications of all types, from news to entertainment to sports

 - Product websites — from surfwear to software

 Is a hero image only on a web homepage?